 We have two Sunday morning services – at 8.30am and 10.30am.
 These are times when we gather as a church family to worship the Lord.
 Our services last for one hour and thirty minutes.

 We have morning tea in between first and second services and so se encourage everyone to stay after first service or come a little earlier to second service.

-We also have an evening service called ‘Grace by Night’ which gathers at 5pm.
+We usually have an evening service called ‘Grace by Night’ which gathers at 5pm.
 This is a completely different service to the morning and many people come to both morning and evening services.
 On the first Sunday evening of each month, you can register for dinner and enjoy a meal with us after the service.
 This is a great way to get to know people and share some fellowship.

 - Speaking to God in prayer.
 We believe our God listens to the needs and praises of His people.